Skip to main content

 This study suggests that higher-fiber, plant-forward days and thoughtful meal timing can gently shape your sleep stages and nighttime heart rate as soon as the next night.
 The effects are modest but consistent, and they build on what we already know about diet, heart health, and circadian rhythms.

 You don’t need perfection to benefit.
-If you focus on more fiber-rich plant foods, a bit more variety, and a steady, not-too-late eating schedule most days, you’re giving your brain and heart a better chance to truly rest at night.
+If you focus on more fiber-rich plant foods, a bit more variety, and a steady, not-too-late eating schedule most days, you’re giving your brain and heart a better chance to actually clock out at night.